seniorxwolf/trojan-cv/README.md

 # trojan-cv
 Item's Classification Using Computer Vision

-# Intent: Image Classification Using Computer Vision
+# Intent: Object Classification Using Computer Vision
 (Regardless of the feasability of the application currently and ignoring the counting aspect for now)

 # Futher Details